Create a professional CV now!

 Personal Profile

-Diligent and hard-working A-Level student seeking to leverage interpersonal skills and friendly demeanour to build lasting relationships with the clientele of John’s Newsagents.
-Aiming to study Accounting at University of Derby in 2022, I have an A* in Maths, and a keen eye for detail that will not allow mistakes to slip past.
-I am used to juggling multiple responsibilities at a time as the Women’s Football Sixth Form Captain, and having held a morning paper round since 2016.
+Motivated and dedicated A-Level student with a strong commitment to building lasting relationships.
+With excellent interpersonal skills and a friendly demeanour, eager to contribute to the clientele of John’s Newsagents.
+Aiming to pursue Accounting at the University of Derby in 2024, holds an A* in Maths, showcasing meticulous attention to detail.
+Renowned for efficient multitasking, successfully managed responsibilities as the Women’s Football Sixth Form Captain while consistently fulfilling a morning paper round since 2022.

 Education